Mohammedvaraliya/Data-Structures-and-Algorithms/Hash Table/README.md

 ### 03. Hash Table Implementation : Collision Handling In Hash Table

-    Hash Table Implementation : Collision Handling In Hash Table
+    Hash Table Implementation : Collision Handling In Hash Table In collision handling the value can be stored in a multiple key value format on the same index number.

+    Example:
+            get_hash() functions return the hash value of given string

+            obj.get_hash("122-Mar") return hash value 82

+                it means '122-Mar' is index number 82

+            obj.get_hash("1-Mar") return hash value 82

+                it means '1-Mar' is index number 82

+            Now, Assign values

+            obj["122-Mar"] = 550
+            obj["1-Mar"] = 220

+            if you check the value of obj["122-Mar"], it will return 220, because at the given index number the value is overriding

+            Hash Table Collision Handling Using Chaining

+            using linked list or linear probing

+            replace None with empty list

+            and if new key come append it on the same index number

+            array will look like this

+            [[], [], [('1-Mar', 550), ('122-Mar', 120)], [], [], [], [], [], [], []]